St Mark’s School

 Our Staff

 St Mark’s is well led by Head Teacher Baluku Elisha.
-He is supported by a teaching team of 10 teachers, many of whom have served at St Mark’s for a number of years.
+He is supported by a teaching team of 16 teachers, many of whom have served at St Mark’s for a number of years.

 Most of our teachers are committed Christians and the school has a strong Christian Ethos.
 The whole school enjoy Chapel Worship twice a week!

-We also have a number of support staff including a school cook who feeds 150 hungry mouths every day - no mean feat!
+We also have a number of support staff including a school cook who feeds 160 hungry mouths every day - no mean feat!
 And a school caretaker who keeps the premises well looked after.

 The Future

-We have recently completed a large multi-purpose hall for the pupils to have meals, exams and chapel together.
+In 2022 we completed a large multi-purpose hall for the pupils to have meals, exams and chapel together.
 It is also used for the Bible College Training.
 We anticipate to be able to serve the wider community with this resource too.

 We want to continue with our mission to provide good quality education, particularly to those who may otherwise be excluded due to lack of finance.